krowinski/php-mysql-replication/README.md

 Configuration
 =========

-You can pass this array keys to ConfigService->makeConfigFromArray([])
+You can pass this array keys to ConfigService->makeConfigFromArray([]) or use ConfigBuilder to generate config.

 'user' - your mysql user (mandatory)

-'ip' - your mysql host ip (mandatory)
+'ip' or 'host' - your mysql host/ip (mandatory)

 'password' - your mysql password (mandatory)

-'port' - your mysql host port
+'port' - your mysql host port (default 3306)

-'dbName' - db name you want to listen

-'charset' - db connection charset
+'charset' - db connection charset (default utf8)

 'gtid' - GTID marker(s) to start from (format 9b1c8d18-2a76-11e5-a26b-000c2976f3f3:1-177592)

 'mariaDbGtid' - MariaDB GTID marker(s) to start from (format 1-1-3,0-1-88)

-'slaveId' - script slave id for identification
+'slaveId' - script slave id for identification (SHOW SLAVE HOSTS)

 'binLogFileName' - bin log file name to start from